MetPX/wmo_mesh/README.rst

    In ISO8601 when times do not include a timezone marker, it is assumed to be local.
    In the meteorological domain, UTC is more natural.
 Leaving the Z out seems reasonable.

+   The date stamp is critical for subscribers to prevent message loss by knowing how far behind the publisher they are.

-*  The *baseurl* marks the static starting point to build the complete download URL. it represents the root of the download tree on the remote web server.
+*  The *baseurl* marks the static starting point to build the complete download URL.
+   It represents the root of the download tree on the remote web server.

-   specifying the baseurl in each message provides a number of benefits:
+   Specifying the baseurl in each message provides a number of benefits:

    - enables third party transfer, where the broker announcing data doesn't necessarily have it locally, it might just know of a remote location, and not be interested in it for itself, but it could tell clients where to get it if they want it.

-     reduces load on broker, by having other nodes do the actual transfers.
+     Reduces load on broker, by having other nodes do the actual transfers.

    - allows many sources of data to be mixed in the same download stream.

+   The baseurl field is replaced when re-publishing downloaded data.

 *  the *relpath* is the rest of the download url.

    - isolates the relative path as the basis of comparison for duplicates.

+   Stays the same with republishing.

 *  The last argument is the *headers* of which there can be quite a number.
    In this minimal example, only the *sum* headers is included, giving the checksum of the file posted.
-The first letter of the sum field designates a known checksum algorithm (d = MD5, s=SHA512, n=MD5 of the file name, rather than content) Multiple choices for checksum algorithms are offerred because some data type may have equivalent but not binary identical representations.
+The first letter of the sum field designates a known checksum algorithm (d = MD5, s=SHA512, n=MD5 of the file name, rather than content) Multiple choices for checksum algorithms are offered because some data type may have equivalent but not binary identical representations.

-   For use cases where full mirroring is desired, additional headers indicating permission modes, modification times, etc.. may be included.
+   For use cases where full mirroring is desired, additional headers indicating permission modes, modification times, etc. may be included.

+   The actual checksum of the data downloaded must be compared with the advertised one to identify issues.
+One should always publish with the checksum that matches what was downloaded, rather than what was advertised, to avoid loops.

 Audience
 ========

 This demonstration is based on the availability of multiple Linux servers, running a recent version of Debian or Ubuntu Linux.
-All of the interactions are command line, and so familiarity with linux system administration, editing of configuration files, etc... is needed.
+All of the interactions are command line, and so familiarity with Linux system administration, editing of configuration files, etc. is needed.

 Peer Setup